SukkaW/OpenCore-Document-zh_Hans/source/9-nvram.md

  Created variables get `EFI_VARIABLE_BOOTSERVICE_ACCESS` and `EFI_VARIABLE_RUNTIME_ACCESS` attributes set.
 Variables will only be set if not present and not blocked.
 To overwrite a variable add it to `Block` section.
 This approach enables to provide default values till the operating system takes the lead.

- *Note*: If `plist key` does not conform to GUID format, behaviour is undefined.
+ *注*：If `plist key` does not conform to GUID format, behaviour is undefined.

 ### 2. `Block`
  **Type**: `plist dict`